tazama-lf/Full-Stack-Docker-Tazama/README.md

 ## INTRODUCTION

 This guide will show you how to install the Tazama system, using only the publicly available open source software components, in a Docker container on a single local Windows machine.
 This is a multi-layered docker compose stack which spins up Tazama components.
-A Windows [batch script](start.bat) and a Unix [shell script](start.sh) has been provided which may be used to start containers that are usually used together in Tazama.
+A Windows [batch script](start.bat) and a Unix [shell script](start.sh) have been provided which may be used to start containers that are usually used together in Tazama.

-The installation scripts provide 3 options
-1. Public deployment is a basic rule sample where the system is built from the source code in GitHub (this option is most useful for developers to explore the system)
-2. Full service deployment using pre-built images published on DockerHub.
-Full service includes deploying all the current Tazama rules
-3. Public deployment using pre-built images published on DockerHub.
-This option is similar to option 1 but instead of building the images from source code, the deployment is from pre-built images on DockerHub

 ## PRE-REQUISITES